 - determine your ideal monetization model

-After doing so, try to find and add a unique feature that has never been introduced by your competitors.
-This will give you an edge and a head start over your competitors.
+After that, try to find and add a unique feature that your competitors have never presented.
+It will give you an edge over the competition and help you carve your niche in the competitive real estate market.